-Even if it is difficult to establish a precise connection via the geneaology of discourses between Lenin's interpretation of Marx and Engels, and the political practices and institutes that characterise contemporary party regimes, it is possible to suggest that more profound processes are at work that establish a link.
-Historical events can easily be explained by reference to the most obvious influences: the consequences of a precisely articulated political programme, or a rigorously tabulated set of "objective" and "material" conditions.
+Even if it is difficult to establish a precise connection via the geneaology of discourses between Lenin's interpretation of Marx and Engels, and the political practices and institutes that characterise contemporary party regimes, it is possible to suggest that more profound processes are at work that establish a link, Historical events can easily be explained by reference to the most obvious influences: the consequences of a precisely articulated political programme, or a rigorously tabulated set of Oobjective and omaterial conditions.
 But they may not necessarily be most adequately explained by such means.
 Historical events have elusive causes or history would be far easier to direct than has proven to be the case - and historical explanations must often proceed by intuition rather than documentation.
-The most elusive of historical causations is °culture°, because culture is both the context and the co-conspirator of all human action, and the problematic thing about it is that the most important elements of it are by definition unspoken and inexplicit.
-The "ideas" that constitute it are obviously the most successful - because most influential -of all ideas, because they have become "second nature" to the members of a particular society.
-But because they are "natural", they do not pose themselves obviously for interrogation.
+The most elusive of historical causations is oculture, because culture is both the context and the co-conspirator of all human action, and the problematic thing about it is that the most important elements of it are by definition unspoken and inexplicit.
+The 'ideas' that constitute it are obviously the most successful - because most influential -of all ideas, because they have become 'second nature' to the members of a particular society.
+But because they are 'natural', they do not pose themselves obviously for interrogation.

 This argument will therefore seek to suggest that the significance of the text is not historical, philosophical, or political as much as cultural.
 Its problems are cultural, and its consequences are cultural.
-Historical accounts have failed to find much to say about the text because they have treated it as innocent of cultural determinations.
-Accounts of it within the political mode have succumbed to the enchantment of the text. and have been incapable of subjecting it to interrogation because they have taken as a context-free truth what is essentially a culture-bound artifact, as culture bound as any of the other political philosophies which that tradition proposes to critique.
+Historical accounts have failed to find much to say about the text becouse they have treated it as innocent of cultural determinations.
+Accounts of it within the 'political' mode have succumbed to the 'enchantment' of the text, and have been incapable of subjecting it to interrogation because they have taken as a context-free truth what is essentially a culture-bound artifact, as culture bound as any of the other political philosophies which that tradition proposes to critique.
 I shall suggest that it is not possible to provide an historical explanation of the origins and consequences of the text without an articulation of the culture in which it arose - and that culture will be defined by its absences as much as by what is present.
-And I shall suggest that it is not possible for the radical political tradition to constitute the text as an object, and by implication to constitute Leninism as an object, unless its cultural specificity is understood, and unless the nature of its cultural hegemony over subsequent radical culture is defined .
+And I shall suggest that it is not possible for the radical political tradition to constitute the text as an object, and by implication to constitute Leninism as an object, unless its cultural specificity is a understood, and unless the nature of its cultural hegemony over subsequent radical culture is defined.

-Cultural critique is problematic; culture is not only object, it is also subject.
+Cultural critique is problematic: culture is not only object, it is also subject.
 Culture cannot be thought of except through culture, through internalized norms, attitudes, and values.
-Adorno has argued that it is possible to apply a mode of critique that is culture-bound.
-That is by confronting it with the norms which it has itself crystallized (11), and pointing to the discrepancies.
+How is it possible then, to attempt a valid criticism of cultural objects?
+How is one to avoid the situation scathingly described by Adorno: